-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - Warner Bros.
 Pictures

-So far, 2019-nCoV has not mutated like that, though health experts say the virus has the potential to mutate.
+So far, the new coronavirus has not mutated like that.

-Currently, more than 50 million people across 16 Chinese cities are under some type of quarantine or travel restriction.
+Coronaviruses, on the whole, are “somewhat less prone to mutation than flu,” Stephen Morse, an epidemiologist at Columbia University, previously told Business Insider.

+At least 50 million people in China’s Hubei province, where the coronavirus originated, are under lockdown.

-Tedros Adhanom Ghebreyesus, Director-General of the WHO, said on January 22 that efforts to quarantine cities could help Chinese authorities control the virus’ spread and “minimize the chances of this outbreak spreading internationally.”
+Tedros Adhanom Ghebreyesus, Director-General of the WHO, said efforts to quarantine Chinese cities could help authorities control the virus’ spread.

 In “Contagion,” the CDC attempts to quarantine the city of Chicago; the Emhoffs’ home town of Edina, Minnesota; the Minnesota-Wisconsin border; and other places in the US.